 Go to this URL:

-It will show a page with a transparent background that you can integrate into your broadcast tool (or view in a browser, but that's less useful in general).
+This will show a page with a transparent background that you can integrate into your broadcast tool.

 Customizing the overlay

 You can customize the overlay an various ways.
-Custom overlays are found in the "Overlays" folder inside your rFactor 2 installation.
+Custom overlays are found in the "overlays" folder inside your rFactor 2 installation.
 Before creating your first custom overlay, you need to create that folder yourself.
-The first step of customizing your overlay is unpacking the default_december_2020.zip inside the overlays folder and renaming it from "default" to something like your league name or series name.
-Th structure should be "your rFactor 2 install folder/overlays/YourOverlayName".
+The first step of customizing your overlay is unpacking the default_december_2022.zip inside the "overlays" folder and renaming it from "default" to something like your league name or series name.
+If no "overlays" folder exists in your rFactor 2 install folder, you can create one.
+The structure should be "your rFactor 2 install folder/overlays/YourOverlayName".
 Inside this folder you will find some files and additional folders where you can place various assets:

 The "config.json" is the hearth of the customization of the overlay.
 This is the place where you add series names, logo's, class colors and various settings for various overlay elements.
 Keep in mind that the markup of this file needs to stay as is, so keep an eye out for the comma's and brackets.
 Using a text editor with json support like Sublime Text will show you any markup mistakes you make.

 Some of the data that can be edited in the config.json:

 - In the colors section you can define a base color that is used for some of the general slides.
 Furthermore you can define a color per car class.

 - In the banner, the scrolling interval defines how long each "page" of drivers should stay in the banner.

 - The event slide will generate some data by default.
 You can also choose to override this with any data you like in the event slide section

 - In the intro slide section you will be able to define the names of your broadcast crew.

 - The race update box automatically shows you all sorts of data throughout race sessions.
 Use the values here to define the length and interval of this box.
 For the "hashtags" data see the "socialMedia" further below.